nahi/httpclient/README.txt

 == Install

+=== Gem

+You can install httpclient with rubygems.

+  % gem install httpclient

+=== Package

+You can install httpclient with the bundled installer script.

   $ ruby install.rb

 It will install lib/* to your site_ruby directory such as /usr/local/lib/ruby/site_ruby/1.8/.

-== Uninstall

-Delete installed files from your site_ruby directory.
+For uninstall, delete installed files from your site_ruby directory.

 == Usage